obenyaala/BA_Object_detection/README.md

-# Automatic position recognition and transport of different package types
+# Automatic position recognition and transport of different package types.